heloflier/expensify-new/README.md

 # expensify-new
 A fairly simple full stack app to keep track of your finances.
-Built with Node, React, Firebase
+Built with Node, React/Redux, Firebase.
+Tested with Jest/Enzyme

 ## Demo